 • Hormonal fluctuation caused by menopause, pregnancy, PMS, or thyroid imbalances.

-If bloating and gas are caused by a functional problem, you’ll want to get help from a healthcare professional.
-Lifestyle changes can help if bloating is due to bad habits or to stress.
+If bloating and gas are caused by a functional problem, you’ll need help from a healthcare professional and simple lifestyle changes can help if bloating is due to bad habits or to stress.
 In most cases, you’ll also benefit from a tried-and-tested way of relieving gas and bloating: herbal teas.

-Herbal teas have been used for centuries to boost digestive health and alleviate digestive complaints, and they’re a common remedy in traditional and alternative medicine.
-In this post we’ll look at the most gut-friendly herbal teas, which you can experiment with to find the best tea for bloating.
+In fact, herbal teas have been used for centuries to boost digestive health and alleviate digestive complaints, and they’re a common remedy in traditional and alternative medicine.
+Let's look at the most gut-friendly herbal teas, which you can experiment with to find the best tea to debloat and eliminate gas.

-Best teas for bloating: 8 infusions to try
+Best teas for bloating and gas: 8 infusions to try

 1. Ginger